 From Nagoya Station to Toba Station, the Kintetsu Limited Express takes one hour and 35 minutes, and the JR Rapid Express Mie takes one hour and 40 minutes.
 From Osaka-Namba Station or Kyoto Station, Kintetsu will bring you there in a little over two hours.

 Sea life aplenty

-The Toba Aquarium has a wide range of marine species, from seals and dolphins to more unusual specimens such as the “fishing cat” and the dugong, which is similar to a manatee.
+The Toba Aquarium has a wide range of aquatic creatures, from seals and dolphins to more unusual specimens such as the “fishing cat” and the dugong, which is similar to a manatee.
 You can also see the Japanese spiny lobster and other local sea creatures.

 View up close a variety of indoor and outdoor exhibits.
 One of the more unusual sections contains “living fossils” and rare footage of a coelacanth.